Thank you for signing up to Golf Monthly. You will receive a verification email shortly.

 For the 2023 Masters, the 13th hole was finally lengthened following a number of big-hitting players driving it over the corner of the dogleg.
 The tee was pushed back 35 yards, with the hole now measuring 545 yards.

 Hole 14 - Chinese Fir

-The only hole on the course currently without a bunker.
+Chinese Fir is the only hole at Augusta National currently without a bunker.
 It used to have a cross bunker but this was filled in after the 1952 Masters.